unfoldingWord/python-dcs-api-client/docs/RepositoryApi.md

 archived = true # bool | show only archived, non-archived or all repositories (defaults to all) (optional) mode = 'mode_example' # str | type of repository to search for.
-Supported values are \"fork\", \"source\", \"mirror\" and \"collaborative\" (optional) exclusive = true # bool | if `uid` is given, search only for repos that the user owns (optional) sort = 'sort_example' # str | sort repos by attribute.
+Supported values are \"fork\", \"source\", \"mirror\" and \"collaborative\" (optional) exclusive = true # bool | if `uid` is given, search only for repos that the user owns (optional) repo = 'repo_example' # str | name of the repo.
+Multiple repo's are ORed. (optional) owner = 'owner_example' # str | owner of the repo.
+Multiple owner's are ORed. (optional) lang = 'lang_example' # str | If the repo is a resource of the given language(s), the repo will be in the results.
+Multiple lang's are ORed. (optional) subject = 'subject_example' # str | resource subject.
+Multiple subject's are ORed. (optional) book = 'book_example' # str | book (project id) that exist in a resource.
+If the resource contains the the book, its repository will be included in the results.
+Multiple book's are ORed. (optional) include_metadata = true # bool | if false, q value will only be searched for in the repo name, owner, description and title and subject; otherwise search all values of the manifest file. (defaults to false) (optional) sort = 'sort_example' # str | sort repos by attribute.
 Supported values are \"alpha\", \"created\", \"updated\", \"size\", and \"id\".
 Default is \"alpha\" (optional) order = 'order_example' # str | sort order, either \"asc\" (ascending) or \"desc\" (descending).
 Default is \"asc\", ignored if \"sort\" is not specified. (optional) page = 56 # int | page number of results to return (1-based) (optional)